oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 Dagger assassins are, as the name implies, only allowed to use daggers as their weapons.

+Dagger assassins play as ordinary proto-bandits during first job, but diverge considerably from bandits beyond that point.
+Dagger assassins never get access to mastery nor booster, and permanently lack any “serious” attacking skill; Double Stab is extremely short-reach, single-target, and is not designed to scale well past first job (unlike Lucky Seven).
+Dagger assassins still, however, get access to Haste during second job, and get access to useful third job skills like Alchemist, Meso Up, and most importantly: Flash Jump.

 ## Blood Bandit